-The treatment and management of infertility in women may involve lifestyle changes, medications, and surgery or a combination of these three approaches.
+The treatment and management of infertility in women may involve lifestyle changes, medications, and surgery, or a combination of approaches.

 The goal of treatment is to correct anatomical and/or hormonal abnormalities, when these treatments are not appropriate or they fail additional reproductive technology may be considered.
 In some cases, treatment strategies will not be successful or a couple may decide not to continue treatment.
 Adoption remains an alternative for couples seeking children.

 Treatment involves the following:

 Evaluating infertility.
 The American Congress of Obstetricians and Gynecologists website.
 Available at: http://www.acog.org/Patients/FAQs/Evaluating-Infertility.
 Updated June 2012 Accessed December 16, 2015.

 Infertility fact sheet.
 Office on Women's Health website.
 Available at: http://www.womenshealth.gov/publications/our-publications/fact-sheet/infertility.html.
 Updated July 16, 2012.
 Accessed December 16, 2015.

 Infertility in women.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116334/Infertility-in-women.
 Updated July 12, 2016.
 Accessed October 6, 2016.